Who is the ideal client for QuickBooks Ledger?

 - Single asset/investor funds.

-Clients do not have access to this software, correct?
+Clients do not have access to QuickBooks Ledger, correct?

 This is a product offering designed for you, not your clients.
 Ledger is only offered through QBOA.
-However, a client can be added as primary admin on the subscription (see below) to allow access to review transactions, connect bank feeds, collect documents, and run reports.
+However, you can add your client as primary admin on the subscription (see below) to allow access to review transactions, connect their bank feeds, collect documents, deliver financial statements, and run restricted and simple reports based on real-time data.

-The runway is there for clients to grow into QuickBooks Online product offerings that support their changing needs.
+The runway is there for clients to grow into QuickBooks Online product offerings that support their changing needs, including professionals with an active QuickBooks Online Simple Start, Essentials, or Advanced plan.

 If you would like to add your client as the primary admin on the Ledger subscription, during the “Add Client” process, do NOT select “Make me the primary admin” checkbox.
 By default, your client is the primary admin when they first sign in to QuickBooks.
 You’ll be the primary admin until their first login.